opencv/opencv/doc/js_tutorials/js_setup/js_nodejs/js_nodejs.markdown

 What just happened?
 ----

- * **In the first statement**: By defining a global variable named 'Module', emscripten will call `Module.onRuntimeInitialized()` when the library is ready to use.
+ * **In the first statement**:, by defining a global variable named 'Module', emscripten will call `Module.onRuntimeInitialized()` when the library is ready to use.
 Our program is in that method and uses the global variable `cv` just like in the browser.

- * **cv = require('./opencv.js')**: In this statement, we require the file `opencv.js` and assign the return value to the global variable `cv`.
-This will load the library and as said previously emscripten will call `Module.onRuntimeInitialized()` when its ready.
+ * The statement **`cv = require('./opencv.js')`** requires the file `opencv.js` and assign the return value to the global variable `cv`. `require()` which is a Node.js API, is used to load modules and files.
+In this case we load the file `opencv.js` form the current folder, and, as said previously emscripten will call `Module.onRuntimeInitialized()` when its ready.

  * See [emscripten Module API](https://emscripten.org/docs/api_reference/module.html) for more details.